 Download the resources below, or if you would like to make your own trails or worksheets tailored to your visit, many of the images and text below (and in our other resources) can be copied and pasted to your own design.

-- Perhaps use images from objects located in different galleries and in the Gardens to create a challenge or simple trail through the Museum to find specific objects or places.
+- Use images of the objects to create a trail through the Museum to find specific objects or places.